00fox/Ds2vJoy/README.md

 - Right click on any window caption, or the background of a child to alternate plain or transparency (Opacity may be modified in settings)
 - Double click on Caption when in web module to switch to full screen, press ESC to exit and come back to normal size with menus
 - Web and Notepad modules can be resized and window becomes borderless, without any menu when mouse is out
+- While webbrowser fullscreen, you can adjuste zoom, by slifing mouse on the top of the screen, and exit fullscreen, ny clicking at bottom left corner

 ## Related links and source
 * https://github.com/090 (merci pour la structure de départ)